Xycloo/stensitive-npm/README.md

 ## Learn more

-To learn about the technical details of stensitive, you can read the [whitepaper]()
+To learn about the technical details of stensitive, you can read the [whitepaper](https://raw.githubusercontent.com/Xycloo/stensitive-npm/main/sten.pdf).